jimmybombimmy/nc-news-front-end/README.md

-<h1>NC-News-front-end</h1>
+<h1>NC-News Front-End</h1>
-<p>This project represents the frontend repository of the Northcoders News Web-based application.
-This was completed as part of the Northcoders Software Engineering bootcamp.
+<p>This project represents the front-end of the Northcoders News Web-based application.
+This was completed as part of the Northcoders Software Engineering Bootcamp.
 Much like websites such as Reddit or Quora this displays a homepage that allows a user to view every article, as well as filter articles by topic and sort them by different parameters.
 The user can also read each article, vote and leave comments.</p>

-<p>The backend repository as well as its description can be found here: <a href="https://github.com/jimp66/nc-news-back-end">nc-news-back-end</a>
+<p>The back-end repository as well as its description can be found here: <a href="https://github.com/jimp66/nc-news-back-end">nc-news-back-end</a>

 <p><strong>Tech-stack</strong></p>
 <ul>